 Formerly known as The Falcon Hotel, the Grade II listed property has upgraded its internal facilities whilst preserving the heritage of its historic exterior during a comprehensive £13.2 million restoration.
 The three-storey Hotel Indigo features 93 guest rooms, is located in the heart of Shakespeare’s birthplace and dates back to the early 16th century.

-Paul Fish, operations manager at Stepnell, said: “It’s been amazing to work on such an interesting project, helping to preserve a piece of history that can be enjoyed by the public.
+Paul Fish, operations manager at construction firm Stepnell who realised the project, said: “It’s been amazing to work on such an interesting project, helping to preserve a piece of history that can be enjoyed by the public.
 The work was incredibly specialist from a refurbishment perspective, so we had a real sense of achievement upon completion.”

 “We faced a few challenges during the build regarding conservation and access to the site due to the historic nature of the hotel, but the team managed to push forward with the works and the outcome is truly stunning,” he added.